Local well-posedness and global analyticity for solutions of a generalized 0-equation: Abstract

 \section{Abstract}

 In this work we study the Cauchy problem in Gevrey spaces for a generalized class of equations that contains the case $b=0$ of the $b$-equation.
-For the generalized equation, the lack of conserved quantities only allows us to obtain qualitative information about the momentum and the relation between initial value and sign of the solution.
-In addition, for the $0$-equation we show that if the solution vanishes inside an open set, then it must vanish everywhere, which results that for any non-vanishing compactly supported initial data in Gevrey spaces, the corresponding local solution cannot be compactly supported.
-Moreover, as we move to global well-posedness, we show that the local solution constructed from the initial value given is global analytic in both time and spatial variables.
+For the generalized equation, we prove that it is locally well-posed for initial data in Gevrey spaces.
+Moreover, as we move to global well-posedness, we show that for a particular choice of the parameter in the equation the local solution is global analytic in both time and spatial variables.